saadl27/PuckoPolis/README.md

   > Try to find out the meaning of the words text, data, bss, dec.<br>
   > Estimate the size of your code in percentage of total Flash and RAM available with this microcontroller.

-## Programming the EPuck2 robot
+## 🐞 Programming the EPuck2 robot
 - Now that you have built your code and created an **.elf** file that can be loaded on the microcontroller, you can program the device.
 To program the robot e-puck2, plug the USB cable (there is no need to turn on the e-puck2 using the dedicated button since the programmer MCU will automatically power the main MCU)
-- Then, you have to specify the port on which the gdb server is connected, click [here](https://github.com/EPFL-MICRO-315/TPs-Student/wiki/EPuck2-Presenting-the-EPuck2) for more info
+- First you must specify the port to which the gdb-server is connected, click 👉 [here](https://github.com/EPFL-MICRO-315/TPs-Student/wiki/EPuck2-Presenting-the-EPuck2#identify-the-ports) for more info

+## 🐛 Debugging the EPuck2 robot
+- click 👉 [here](https://github.com/EPFL-MICRO-315/TPs-Student/wiki/IDE-%F0%9F%90%9B-Debugging) for more info